Joins

 >

-clause unnests the tuples that are nested
+Intuitively, the following FROM clause unnests the tuples that are nested

-within the readings
+within the readings.

 FROM sensors AS s, s.readings AS r